Adam-Millman/Discord-bot/README.md

 # Discord-bot
-Discord bot for final python 200 project
+Discord bot for final python 200 project  </br>
-This is my discord bot for a python project  return Group members: Adam(me), Omar, Aiden
+This is my discord bot for a python project  </br>
+Group members: Adam(me), Omar, Aiden